TheTechDad1027/TheTechDad1027/README.md

 Unless required by law or agreed to in writing, anything distributed here is:

 > **“AS-IS”** without warranty or guaranteed outcomes.
-> These tools are experimental, evolving, and not 100% proven to remove personal data or reduce spam.
+> These tools are experimental, evolving, and not 100% proven.
 Use at your own risk.

 ---